SolarHive

 User Persona

-defining the user
+Defining the user

 We developed a persona based on our research with renters and homeowners in Indiana who want sustainable energy options but lack awareness of community solar.
 Maya represents this target group.